- About Us

 Source: OECD PISA (Programme For International Student Assessment) Report - 2012

 Economy and Branding

-Dr. Sirin takes a broad view regarding application of technology and argues that it should not be confined to the use of computes.
-Instead, Turkish private sector should focus on high-value added productions.
-In today’s world, it is necessary to add wisdom, logic, art, creativeness and design into everything we do.
-There are only few differences between smart phones in terms technical specifications, but iPhone is the most popular due its unique design.
+Dr. Sirin takes a broad view regarding the application of technology and argues that it should not be confined to the use of computers.
+Instead, the Turkish private sector should focus on high-value-added productions.
+In today’s world, it is necessary to add wisdom, logic, art, creativeness, and design into everything we do.
+There are only a few differences between smartphones in terms of technical specifications, but iPhone is the most popular due to its unique design.